EnricoGregorini/eBPF-based-telemetry-framework-for-SD-WANs/README.md

 ## Run the `cpe_int.py` application
 ```
 cd MyHost-INT/bcc/
-sudo python3 cpe_int.py
+sudo python3 cpe_int.py gre1
 ```
 The same command needs to be executed also on the other CPE (endpoint of the SD-WAN tunnel).
+Note that "gre1" is the network interface of the GRE tunnel where INT will be applied.

 First of all, this python program will call another script to calculate the time difference in terms of Linux Kernel MONOTONIC_CLOCK between the two CPEs that will exchange traffic and use this time_delta to synchronize the devices to get quite precise results.